+G2 Minimum Maximum

-Number of credits per term a student can take for the stated full-time tuition
+G2 Number of credits per term a student can take for the stated full-time tuition 15 15

+~ Voo No

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore,
+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х

-junior, senior)?
-X
+G4 Yes No

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+G4 Do tuition and fees vary by undergraduate instructional program? x

+G4 %

+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?